zeromq/zproject/README.md

 * vs2012 (not tested)
 * vs2013 (not tested)

 All classes in the project.xml are automatically added to all build environments.
-Further as you add new classes to your project you can generate skeleton header and source files according to [rfc/21](http://rfc.zeromq.org/spec:21).
+Further as you add new classes to your project you can generate skeleton header and source files according to [the CLASS RFC](http://rfc.zeromq.org/spec:21).

 <A name="toc2-44" title="Sample configuration" />
 ## Sample configuration